Reception (Class 2)

 What can I be doing at home?

-At home we want you to continue practising your name every day practising each letter carefully remembering the letter rhymes as you do.
+At home we want you to continue practising writing shopping lists, registers, notes and any messages.
 We want you to write down your news and things you have been doing at home over the weekends.

 Can you create your own maths problems?
 If I had 9 sweets but I was very kind and gave 4 to a friend how many would I have left? how would we work this out?